TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1Address.md

 ```

 ## DESCRIPTION
-This function is used to query a list of address objects from the BloxOneDDI IPAM
+This function is used to query a list of address objects from the Universal DDI IPAM

 ## EXAMPLES